 - Experience the current justice system during field trips to observe court, interview criminal justice practitioners, go on jail tours, and see K-9 law enforcement demonstrations.

-- Explore career options early in your education, including local, state, and federal law enforcement, victim services, or juvenile delinquency and rehabilitation.
+Explore career options early in your education, including local, state, and federal law enforcement, victim services, court administration, adult probation, or juvenile delinquency and rehabilitation.

 Criminal Justice majors receive a Bachelor of Arts (BA) in Criminal Justice.
 Minors in Criminal Justice and Pre-Law are also available.